nextmv-io/tutorials/README.md

    decision model to the Nextmv platform using the Python SDK.
 1. [Connect your model - CLI](./connect-your-model-cli/): bring an external
    decision model to the Nextmv platform using the Nextmv CLI.
+1. [Explore new model - CLI](./explore-new-model-cli/): explore a new decision model using a Nextmv community app and the Nextmv CLI.
 1. [Free local experience](./free-local-experience/): run Nextmv Applications locally using the Python SDK.